kisakoodaus/boi2026.cses.fi/content/rules.md

 During the contest, communication is allowed only with room supervisors and the Jury.

-Contestants may ask a room supervisor for assistance at any time by raising a colored card available on the contestant’s desk.
-The supervisors will deliver the paper, attend to hardware problems, help to find toilets, etc. However, the supervisors will not answer questions about the contest tasks.
+Contestants may ask a room supervisor for assistance at any time.
+The supervisors will attend to hardware problems, help to find toilets, etc. However, the supervisors will not answer questions about the contest tasks.

 Contestants should submit questions about the contest tasks via the contest system.
 The question can be written in English or in the contestant's native language.
 In the latter case the team leader will be asked to translate the question into English.